-Growing native plants instead of lawn can be better for the local environment and, ultimately, requires less maintenance, but it does require a big initial effort.
-A lot of work goes into removing existing turf and naturescaping an entire new landscape.
+Growing native plants instead of lawns can be better for the local environment and, ultimately, requires less maintenance, but it does require a big initial effort.
+A lot of work goes into removing existing turf and naturescaping an entirely new landscape.
 The payoff is less work in the long run and a healthier ecosystem.

 What is Naturescaping?